bc-marine-canvas/bc-marine-canvas/content/care-and-upkeep/window-replacement.md

 If you have damaged windows but don't want to replace your entire enclosure, consider window replacement instead.
-Often, we can cleanly swap out your old windows with new ones without making major changes to the rest of the panel.
+Often, we can cleanly swap out your old windows with new ones, while preserving your existing window panels.

 <!--more-->

-This type of repair comes with some benefits and some drawbacks.
-Window replacement repairs can be done very quickly, and because the panel isn't altered, there's little chance of issues with fit or finish.
+Compared to an entirely new enclosure, a window replacement repair can be done very quickly.
+And, because the panel isn't altered, there's little chance of issues with fit or finish.

-On the other hand, repairs of this nature can be expensive, depending on the quantity of glass.
-In addition, although we achieve a clean result, sometimes it's not possible to avoid a raw edge.
+On the other hand, window replacement is inevitably a temporary solution.
+If you're looking to get a few more years out of your enclosure, get in touch with us to see if a window replacement is right for your enclosure.